random689/tp/docs/UserGuide.md

 </div>

 #### Copying fields from students : `copyStudent`
-Copy specified data from students in the last shown student's list to the user's clipboard.
+Copy specified data from all **currently displayed** students.
 The fields that can be copied are:

 - email
 - phone numbers